astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Remarks

-This method responds to the event by clearing the contents of all history lists in the projectFileRenamerConfiguration, saving it to the projectFileRenamerConfiguration data source, and then reloading the screen from the projectFileRenamerConfiguration.
+This method responds to the event by clearing the contents of all history lists in the configuration, saving it to the configuration data source, and then reloading the screen from the configuration.

 <a name='M-MFR-GUI-Windows-MainWindow-OnToolsOptions-System-Object,System-EventArgs-'></a>
 ### OnToolsOptions(sender,e) `method`